romerogroup/pyprocar/docs/_sources/examples/04-fermi3d/plotting_fermi3d_isovalue_gif.rst.txt

     # First create the FermiHandler object, this loads the data into memory.
 Then you can call class methods to plot
+    # Symmetry only works for specfic space groups currently.
+    # For the actual calculations turn off symmetry and set 'apply_symmetry'=False
     fermiHandler = pyprocar.FermiHandler(
                                         code="qe",
                                         dirname=data_dir,